“Gold Card” US Visa Explained: Will the Indians-Origin-Immigrants Get Impacted?

 The escapes or gaps of the EB-5 visa program are that the project details are not transparent, and the country's regional centers, which have questionable oversight, decide on the individual's permanent citizenship.

-The reports of Financial Express claim that “the investors face uncertainty for at two years where they don’t understand whether the amount they have invested will be fruitful for citizenship or not.”
+The reports of Financial Express claim that “the investors face uncertainty for at least two years, where they don’t understand whether the amount they have invested will be fruitful for citizenship or not.”

 Why “Gold Card” is Promoted as a Better Alternative

-Reuters mentioned that “The President’s office claimed by adding further details to the plan the scheme will be introduced within two weeks.”
-White House seemed to have a positive view of the new visa policy as they claim that the EB-5 visa is loosely monitored and hinders wealthy individuals from accessing the citizenship of the country.
+Reuters mentioned that “The President’s office claimed by adding further details to the plan, the scheme will be introduced within two weeks.”
+The White House seemed to have a positive view of the new visa policy, as they claimed that the EB-5 visa is loosely monitored and hinders wealthy individuals from accessing the citizenship of country.

-How Indians Will Get Impacted by the New Visa Policy?
+How will Indians be impacted by the New Visa Policy?

 However, “it has a detrimental effect on the average Indian who wants to migrate, as it’s offering the business tycoons the option to get citizenship by making it difficult for skilled professionals,” as per the India Today article.